Research & Creative Scholarship Fund

 *Most commonly presentations/hosting a conference or workshop/volunteering/participating in professional development.
 Important note for all applicants: If one is traveling to present a project that has already been completed or to attend a seminar to help with background for a project, then the main category for evaluation should be travel.
 If one is traveling to create a new project or work then it should fall under one of the other two categories, but list the cost of travel in the budget section of the application.

 Student applicants must be in good academic standing (GPA of 2.0 or higher) and there must be no outstanding holds or debts on the applicant’s student account.
-Applicants for the Summer/Fall 2017 Session must submit the following materials:
+Applicants for the Summer/Fall 2017 Session must submit the following materials on the UM Scholarship Portal Website:

 1. A one (1) page maximum (single space, 12 times new roman font, 1 in margins) document containing the following information: